Former Employees Admit to Using Continued Account Access to Harm Previous Employers

 The results of this study were ultimately quite shocking, with many respondents freely admitting to using their former company’s cybersecurity weaknesses to cause intentional harm.
 Leaders appear acutely aware of the issue and yet unsure of exactly how to improve security or practice effective offboarding procedures.
 It’s safe to say that relatively little is safe at headquarters in this era of mass employee departures.

 The best way to maintain security during these tumultuous times is to leave it to the professionals.
-At Beyond Identity, we can help you secure your workforce and protect your company’s security from former employees.
+At Beyond Identity, we can help you secure your workforce and protect your company’s security from former employees with phishing-resistant MFA.
 Instead of easily stolen passwords, we use passwordless authentication that provides seamless and unobtrusive security.
 Our passwordless multi-factor authentication is strong and invisible with no need for a second device.
 Additionally, we can bind the identity of a user to their device, so a former employee would no longer be able to gain access to company resources.
 Learn more about keeping your company safe at www.beyondidentity.com.

 Methodology and limitations